Meaning of Life (album): Release and promotion

 Meaning of Life was released by Atlantic and its parent label Warner Music Group on October 27, 2017.
-Originally scheduled to be issued in June 2017, the release date was pushed back to the year's fall season.
+Originally scheduled to be released in June 2017, the release date was pushed back to the year's fall season.
 Chris Ruff, Atlantic's senior marketing manager, remarked that the album's roll-out strategy would first be driven towards selling physical copies, which would be followed by a promotional campaign with streaming platforms in the following year.
 The album's lead single "Love So Soft" was released digitally alongside "Move You" on September 7, 2017.
 "Love So Soft" peaked within the top fifty of the Billboard Hot 100 chart and topped the Billboard Dance Club Songs ranking.
 A week before the album's release, its titular song "Meaning of Life" was issued as a promotional single on October 19, 2017.
 "I Don't Think About You" was released as the follow-up single on February 9, 2018, followed by "Heat" as the third single on July 27, 2018.
-Clarkson has announced plans to do a worldwide tour to support the album following the conclusion of the fourteenth season of The Voice, where she was then currently participating as a coach.
+Clarkson announced plans to do a worldwide tour to support the album following the conclusion of the fourteenth season of The Voice, where she was then currently participating as a coach.
 On September 14, 2018, she announced the Meaning of Life Tour, which visited selected U.S. cities from January to March 2019.